The Virginia Beach Volunteer Rescue Squad ran more than 12,800 calls in 2012.

 While the majority of our time is spent on duty responding to 911 calls, we pride ourselves on our ability to serve the community through standby events.

 “Standbys” are often events that require an EMS presence for the safety of the participants, but our members also enjoy going to group meetings (good examples include Scouts, school classes and community get-togethers) to provide education about pre-hospital medical care and how the average citizen can help.
 Donations are always accepted for the time our volunteers spend.

 Our desire to provide our pre-hospital expertise is all-encompassing.
 Annual activities include everything from manning ambulances at the Hunt Club Farms Haunted Halloween to coordinating the rapid response teams and transport vehicles for many of the races in Virginia Beach, and much more.

 In addition to the standbys we take care of regularly, we love getting to meet members of the community at new events like the Red, White, and Blue Youth Fishing Experience for middle schoolers; Monsters on the Beach; and ultimate fighting expos (to name a few).
-Our members’ dedication and willingness to go above and beyond is what sets VBVRS apart, so if you are interested in having our squad keep you and your guests safe at your next event, email our Captain of Operations for more information.
+Our members’ dedication and willingness to go above and beyond is what sets VBVRS apart, so if you are interested in having our squad keep you and your guests safe at your next event, email Carrie Lavelle at the Office of EMS for more information.